 The FSS counters the England Under-21s star's claims that he was racially abused every time he touched the ball by posting a six-minute highlight reel of his performanceDanny Rose's claims that he was racially abused "every time" that he touched the ball during England Under-21s' 1-0 victory in Krusevac on Tuesday.

-The six-minute clip, posted on video sharing website YouTube, is an individual highlights package of the winger in action against Serbia Under-21s, in which the monkey chants to which he is alleged to have been subjected are hard to hear.
+The six-minute clip, posted on video sharing website YouTube, is an individual highlights package of Rose in action against Serbia Under-21's, in which the monkey chants he is alleged to have been subjected to are hard to hear.

-However, the Sunderland loanee later insisted that his actions were a result of a torrent of abuse from Serbian fans throughout the game.
+However, the Sunderland loanee later insisted his actions were a result of the torrent of abuse he was subjected to by Serbian fans throughout the game.

-The video, which is titled: "Danny Rose is lying to whom?", suggests that it was, in fact, the England man in the wrong.
+The video, which is titled "Danny Rose is lying to whom?", suggests it was in fact the defender in the wrong.

 A caption alongside the video reads: "As you can see in this video, during the Uefa Under-21 play-off game, there was no unsportsmanlike cheering and insulting opposing players on racial grounds."

-Whistling can be heard every time that Rose is on the ball throughout the clip, however, and the final 15 minutes of the game are excluded completely.
+Whistling can be heard every time Rose is on the ball throughout the clip however, and the final 15 minutes of the game are excluded completely.

-Uefa announced its intention to look into the improper conduct of both sets of players with regards to the violent clashes which marred the end of the game.
+Uefa announced their intention to look into the improper conduct of both sets of players with regards to the violent clashes that marred the end of the game.
 Serbian fans will also be investigated for racist chanting.